 In recent years, gyms have become increasingly accessible to almost everyone.
-This is mainly due to the huge influx of budget gyms that we’ve seen over the past 5 years or so.
+This is mainly due to the huge influx of budget gyms that we’ve seen over the past 10 years or so.

-As a private micro gym owner, specialising in health and wellness coaching, you would might assume that I don’t like the idea of the ‘budget gym’.
+As a private micro gym owner, specialising in health and wellness coaching, you would assume that I don’t like the idea of the ‘budget gym’.
 You would be wrong though.
-I think they have their place and as professional coach who wants to see the world fitter, healthier and happier, having exercise facilities accessible to as many people as possible is always a positive.
+I think they have their place and as a professional coach who wants to see the world fitter, healthier and happier, having exercise facilities accessible to as many people as possible is always a positive.

-For experienced gym goers who are comfortable training independently, budget gyms represent excellent value for money.
+For experienced gym-goers who are comfortable training independently, budget gyms represent excellent value for money.

 Budget gyms do have their flaws though.
-One of which is a by product of the business model.
+One of which is a by-product of the business model.
 For the budget gym, it’s all about getting as many people on the books as possible.
 As a result peak times are usually packed.
 Getting access to everything you need can be a bit of a struggle.
-Many of them are open 24 hours though, and you can get free run of the place if you’re an early riser or if you have a flexible work/life routine.
+Many of them are open 24 hours though, and you can get a free run of the place if you’re an early riser or if you have a flexible work/life routine.

 No matter whether training with a specialist facility like DMC Fitness or with an experienced successful personal trainer in a budget gym, it’s always a positive step in your health and fitness journey that I totally encourage.